New

 1. Write a compelling headline.
 Focus on the value to the participant.
 Instead of "Product Research Study," try "Help Shape the Future of [Product Name]."

-3. Set time expectations.
+4. Set time expectations.
 Use trust badges to show estimated duration.
-Participants are more likely to start when they know it is only 10 minutes.
+Participants are more likely to start when they know it will only take a few minutes.

 5. Configure OG images.
 If you are sharing on social media, an eye-catching preview image makes a big difference in click-through rates.